 Keep scrolling to read about my experience!

 Before starting the cleanse, I hopped on the phone with Dr. Gioffre so he could assess my health concerns, answer questions, and more or less give me a pep talk.
 He told me about his backstory—he was a doctor who wasn’t practicing what he was preaching and harboring a full-blown sugar addiction.
 Nothing he tried worked until he started eating alkaline.
 Nowadays, he tells me his sugar cravings have disappeared.
 Poof.
 So, how exactly does the alkaline diet work?
-“Your blood is at a pH level at 7.365,” he explains.
+“Your blood is at a pH level at 7.365,” he claims.
 “The purpose of eating alkaline is to prevent your body from having to exert itself in regulating this pH.”
-Acidic foods like sugar, gluten, and dairy force your body to work in overdrive to keep your pH balanced; in other words, your body will do everything it takes to regulate the effects of the acid, depleting other functions important to your health and resulting in things like sugar addiction, weight gain, breakouts, and more.
-On the flip side, eating a diet filled with alkaline foods makes things easier on your body—like a nice neighbor helping you carry your groceries up the stairs.
+The idea is that acidic foods like sugar, gluten, and dairy force your body to work in overdrive to keep your pH balanced; in other words, your body will do everything it takes to regulate the effects of the acid, depleting other functions important to your health and resulting in things like sugar addiction, weight gain, breakouts, and more.
+On the flip side, eating a diet filled with alkaline foods is supposed to make things easier on your body—like a nice neighbor helping you carry your groceries up the stairs.
 “The goal is progress, not perfection,” he tells me.
 “And the ultimate goal is sustainability.”

 Dr. Gioffre offers hundreds of alkaline recipes for his clients to choose from as they go through his cleanse, all housed in a neatly-packaged PDF.
 I chose a few that seemed appealing, easy to make, and would last me a few days.
 After buying all the necessary ingredients, I made a big batch of winter quinoa with veggies on Sunday night to eat for lunch the rest of the week.
 (I should also mention now that my total grocery bill rang in at about $75, and the food I made sustained me through Friday that week.
 Suddenly, my usual $15 lunch orders felt incredibly excessive).
 As I lovingly stirred my quinoa on Sunday night, I couldn’t help but feel a surge of pride.
 Look at me!
 Cooking!
 Like one of those people who cooks!
 I went to bed with a pleased smile on my face.